initmahesh/MLAI-community-labs/Lab2-solargen-with-function-calling/agents_aws/AWS_agents.md

 ### First we create the Lambda Function in AWS

-1. Login to AWS platform
+1. Login to AWS platform(https://aws.amazon.com/console/)
 2. Firstly we will created a Lambda function that our agent will use to generate the output.
    Search Lambda in the AWS search bar.
    ![image](https://github.com/chatcontract/django-ml-backend/assets/72710483/f38b9426-844b-4183-bee3-8e2871153352)
    Click on the create function
     ![image](https://github.com/chatcontract/django-ml-backend/assets/72710483/57579212-8457-4c9b-b732-c79723fedb46)
-3. Create the name of the lambda function, then select Python 3.10 as the runtime.
+3. Create the name of the lambda function, then select Python 3.11 as the runtime.
 Click on create function
 4. Copy the code from the lambda_function.py here:
    ![image](https://github.com/chatcontract/django-ml-backend/assets/72710483/5b3c8a5f-7a26-45ae-899b-58fafe87eff8)
 15. Next step